kenya

 The video is required to be in the following order:

-• Sideline Crowd Leading Cheer (no stunts but must incorporate one jump and a tumbling skill)
+• Crowd Leading Cheer (no stunts but must incorporate one jump and a tumbling skill)

 • Combination Jump (Demonstrate your best triple jump)